Muhammad-builds/Fashion_MNIST_CNN_Classifier/README.md

 ## Notes

-AI (Claude) was used to help add explanatory comments throughout the notebook and assisted in writing a few lines of code (e.g. the confusion matrix and classification report sections).
+AI was used to help add explanatory comments throughout the notebook and assisted in writing a few lines of code.